 - For the IAB Establishment Panel a project-specific control of all the interviews that have been conducted takes place through the extensive ex-post data validation and follow-up telephone surveys (cf. in detail Chapter 6).
 In order to make sure that interviews that are correct right from the start will be considered for checks, an additional random-based control was inroduced.
 The interviews of the interviewers with more than 50 interviews are checked with a control rate of at least 25 % each.
-The interviews of the interviewers with up to 50 interviews are checked with a control rate of at least 10 % each. - In addition, there are random checks of the interviewers' work in other projects.
-This routine monitoring takes place at the individual interviewer level, so that any erroneous or incorrect work by interviewers can be recognised as early as possible and independently of any specific study.
-Kantar checks at least 10 % of all the interviews held every year as standard.
-Thus amongst other things, the interviewee stated in each case is subsequently asked by mail, by phone or also face-to-face whether, when and with whom the interview took place and how long it lasted.
+The interviews of the interviewers with up to 50 interviews are checked with a control rate of at least 10 % each. - Beside this project specific control in the IAB Establishment Panel, the interviewers' work is also randomly checked in other projects using random sampling procedure.
+The interviews of those interviewers that were conspicous in the context of these control measures were included in the project-specific control of the IAB Establishment Panel (see first bullet point).

+- Thus amongst other things, the interviewee stated in each case is subsequently asked by mail, by phone or also face-to-face whether, when and with whom the interview took place and how long it lasted.
 If the checks give cause to doubt the quality of an interviewer's work, this interviewer is asked to provide a written comment.
 The interviewer is given further training as appropriate or - in serious cases - he runs the risk of reduced fees, or even of leaving the interviewer staff.
-If an interviewer becomes conspicious during a routine check, also his faultless questionnaires get checked in project specific controls as mentioned above.
+If an interviewer becomes conspicious during a routine check, also his faultless questionnaires get checked in project specific controls as mentioned above. - In addition, interviews were placed in the control just described if they were conspicuous in the so-called similarity check.
+This check is based on the hypothesis, which is also supported by experience, that interviewers who 'fill out questionnaires themselves' generate data with less variance than in real interviews.
+Statistical methods are used to test whether there are greater similarities between the interviewers of one and the same interviewer than between the interviews of other interviewers.
+A low variance is only a first indication that the interviewer has falsified data.
+Therefore, such interviews are given to the telephone follow-up check described above.
+In order to avoid biased results during the similarity check, variables are removed from the data set before the analysis which a) are within strong filtering by the question program, b) are by definition more similar within an analysis stratum than between analysis strata and c) contain a relatively high proportion of missing values.
+In addition, the similarity check is carried out separately for individual establishment size classes, since smaller companies by definition have a lower variance in their data than larger companies and otherwise false positive results are frequent.